CGAL/cgal-web/_posts/2023-04-01-Influence4You.md

-not very active on the CGAL youtube channel (which is a pity as geometric computing is very visual), and we are only a little bit more active on our <a href="https://twitter.com/TheCGALProject">twitter feed</a>, but we should strive to communicate as the top: on each lemma of each publication, and on each line of code.</p>
+not very active on the CGAL youtube channel (which is a pity as geometric computing is very visual), and we are only a little bit more active on our <a href="https://twitter.com/TheCGALProject">twitter feed</a>, but we should strive to communicate as the top: on each lemma of a publication, and on each implementation detail.</p>

 <p> Last but not least, we keep a list of <a
 href="https://www.cgal.org/projects.html">Projects Using CGAL</a>,